Birth Control Around the World

 Here in the UK, most women are lucky enough to choose their preferred method of birth control – whether that be natural planning, using condoms, or medicinal/hormonal options such as the contraceptive pill.
 And at Lovima, we are proud to be part of the revolution that’s made it easier for women to access the contraception pill when they need it from a pharmacy and online.

 The World Health Organisation notes that preventing unintended pregnancies helps to reduce the number of pregnancy-related deaths and lower maternal ill-health.
 It also cuts the need for unsafe abortions and allows women and girls to participate more fully in education, employment, and wider society.

-At Lovima, we believe in putting you in control of your contraception.
+At Lovima, we believe in putting you in control of your contraception and increasing choice in how you access it.
 But the fact is, access to birth control and abortions differs significantly around the world.

 Availability and accessibility of contraception